ey92/notes/1101reading.md

 **spectrogram** - a 3D representation of sound: time x frequency x amplitude

+**voice bar** - dark band at the bottom of a spectrogram that indicates a sound is voiced

 **impressionistic phonetic transcription** - a method of writing down speech sounds with the intent of capturing how they are pronounced; usually based simply on how the sounds are perceived when heard without any special analysis

 **coarticulation** - the adjustment of articulation of a segment due to the influence of a neighboring sound(s)